P0intMaN/PyAutoCode/README.md

 ## Usage

-You can use my model too!.
+You can use this model too!.
 Here's a quick tour of how you can achieve this:

 Install transformers
 ```sh